2021 Executive Board

 The Vice President for Community Relations acts as the primary liaison between the IFC community and the greater Borough of State College.

-Mike Stumpo is a junior from Fairless Hills, PA and is currently pursuing a degree in business management with a minor in economics.
+Mike Stumpo is a senior from Fairless Hills, PA and is currently pursuing a degree in business management with a minor in economics.
 Prior to being the VP for Community Relations, he served as the chapter president of Sigma Phi Epsilon.
 As VP for Community Relations Mike plans to work with all the external stakeholders and represent all chapters of the Interfraternity Council and their interests.

-Chapter Affiliation - Pi Lambda Phi
+Chapter Affiliation - Phi Sigma Kappa

 The Vice President for Diversity, Equity, and Inclusion serves to evaluate the current initiatives in the Greek Community through education, events, and accountability measures.